 Feature comparison: Canon 100D vs Sony A3000

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the A3000 has an electronic viewfinder (202k dots), while the 100D has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinder in the A3000 offers a wider field of view (100%) than the one in the 100D (95%), so that a larger proportion of the captured image is visible in the finder.
+On the other hand, the viewfinder of the 100D has a higher magnification (0.54x vs 0.47x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 100D and Sony A3000 along with similar information for a selection of comparators.

 One differentiating feature between the two cameras concerns the touch sensitivity of the rear screen.
 The 100D has a touchscreen, while the A3000 has a conventional panel.
 Touch control can be particularly helpful, for example, for setting the focus point.

 The 100D writes its imaging data to SDXC cards, while the A3000 uses SDXC or Memory Stick PRO Duo cards.
 The 100D supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the A3000 cannot take advantage of Ultra High Speed SD cards.